-The outline of feature analysis is shown below.

-- Features are calculated based on the time of occurrence of moonquake. - Balanced Random Forest is applied to each pair of all seismic sources. - Classification performance and the contribution ratio of the features by Balanced Random Forest are calculated and analyzed.
+The outline of feature analysis is as follows: Features are calculated based on the time of occurrence of moonquake.
+Balanced Random Forest is applied to each pair of all seismic sources.
+Classification performance and the contribution ratio of the features by Balanced Random Forest are calculated and analyzed.

 In this paper, as one-vs-one method, by constructing the classifier for every pair of two seismic sources in the dataset, we perform analysis paying attention to characteristics of each seismic source and the relationship between seismic sources.
 100 Random Forests are constructed for each classifier.
 The number of samples used to construct each decision tree are taken 50 by bootstrap method.
-Also, scikit-learn [19] was used to construct each decision tree in Random Forest.
+Bootstrap is a test or metric that relies on random sampling with replacement.
+Also, scikit-learn [35] was used to construct each decision tree in Random Forest. scikit-learn is a machine learning library for the Python programming language.
 In this paper, we perform the following analysis as feature selection.